OmkarArote/workshop-todo-native-mobile/README.md

 > (_Note_: if the Gitpod button does not work, for example you are using Safari, don't despair!
 > You can manually build the URL you need and open it in a new tab like this: `https://gitpod.io/#<YOUR REPO FULL URL>`,
 > pasting in it the full address of **your** GitHub repository.
 For example,
-> `https://gitpod.io/#https://github.com/JohnSmith/workshop-todo-native-mobile`, assuming your are "JohnSmith"
+> `https://gitpod.io/#https://github.com/JohnSmith/workshop-todo-native-mobile`, assuming you are "JohnSmith"
 > on Github and your repo is "workshop-todo-native-mobile").

 - Check out the **.gitpod.yml** file to see the environment setup.
 We've installed the Expo CLI, the Netlify CLI, and updated Node and NPM for you already.